 Horseback riding is an ancient tradition, estimates are that the first horses were ridden in approximately 3,500 B.C.
 Using horses for therapy took root later, in the times of the ancient Greeks.
 But it wasn’t until Lis Hartel of Denmark won a silver medal for dressage at the 1952 Olympics in Helsinki, despite being a wheelchair-user because of polio, that the idea for modern therapeutic riding therapy began.
 Horseback riding builds muscles while developing balance, motor skills, focus and coordination.

 Cowpokes used a lasso to rope animals for branding or medical purposes.
 They took pride in their accuracy and speed and, as cowpokes often do, soon turned it into a competition.
-At the Ropin’ Rascals children’s charity event in Keenesburg, special needs children will first learn and then hone their roping skills.
+At the Ropin’ Rascals children’s charity event, special needs children will first learn and then hone their roping skills.
 In doing so, they will enjoy many of the same benefits as horseback riding.

 In the Old West, the iconic stagecoaches carried passengers and/or packages across distances long enough to require a change of horses.
 The stagecoaches brought people west, then provided local transport.
 At the ranch, the children can ride in a stagecoach and experience the feel of the olden days.
 The modern ranch version of the stagecoach is the John Deere Gator, which will also be on hand for rides.
 To round out the day, children can participate in barrel racing atop stick-horses.

 Help the annual Ropin’ Rascals one-day children’s charity event continue to grow!
 Sponsors and charity event volunteers help special needs boys and girls transform into cowboys and cowgirls for a day.
 The event occurs in a setting mirroring the Old West at a working ranch.
 The children will build memories to last a lifetime, and the proceeds benefit local special needs charities.
 To register your child or to donate either time or money, please contact us today!